Course Detail(BF061 : Governance for Charities & IPCs)

 Eligibility Criteria

-CCF funding is for eligible charities' staff (who have served in the Charities for at least 6 months with an official designation).
+CCF funding is for eligible charities' staff, sub-committee members, and board members.
+Staff and sub-committee members must have served in the charity for at least 6 months with an official designation.

 CCF Grants Coverage & Quantum